MailCleaner/MailCleaner-Next/README.md

 MailCleaner Next is currently in an open Alpha state.
 This requires an existing installation of Debian Bookworm (12) dedicated to be used by MailCleaner.
 You can follow the instructions in [the installation guide](/INSTALL.md).

-## Translations

-If you want to contribute to a translation of MailCleaner, you can do so with [Weblate](https://www.mailcleaner.org/translations/).

-**PULL REQUESTS TRANSLATING THE INTERFACE WILL NOT BE ACCEPTED**

 ## MailCleaner Community

 To get some help from the community, you can check out [the forum](http://forum.mailcleaner.org/)